HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 replacing `σ` with `sigma`.

 Now let's try thresholding our image again.
-Then, we'll apply the same threshold as before, now to the `nuclei_gaussian_sigma=3.0` layer:
+We'll apply the same threshold as before, now to the `nuclei_gaussian_sigma=3.0` layer:

 ```python